Your Vote is Your Voice

 In the Episcopal tradition, we promise at baptism to “strive for justice and peace among all people and respect the dignity of every human being.”
 Part of this promise is to vote for the common good.
 At Trinity Church Wall Street, we vote for our neighbor so that all have decent housing, food, education, and income.

 A New Way to Vote

-This year, New York City is introducing “Rank Choice Voting.”
+In 2021, New York City is introduced “Rank Choice Voting.”
 This allows voters to rank up to 5 candidates in order of preference.
 Learn more and get ready to rank your choices.
 Check your registration, find out if you are eligible to vote or register here.

 What is on the Line?